wp-plugins/megamenu/readme.txt

 == Changelog ==

+= 1.7.1 =

+* Fix: Regenerate CSS on upgrade
+* Fix: Mobile toggle on Android 2.3
+* Fix: Error when switching themes (when CSS output is set to "save to filesystem")

 = 1.7 =

 * Fix: Apply sensible defaults to responsive menu styling regardless of menu theme settings